Ezequely/istim-ranking/README.md

 ## Services
 ### Rank
-  - Create
+  - CREATE
-  Create a new object in model Rank
+  - Create a new object in model Rank.
 How to use:
     - create?userId=100&game='2048'&point=20180
-  - Update
+  - UPDATE
-  Update info of an object from userId of the model Rank How to use
+  - Update info of an object from userId of the model Rank.
+How to use
     - update?userId=100&point=0
-  - Show
+  - SH0W
-  Show info of an object from userId of the model Rank How to use:
+  - Show info of an object from userId of the model Rank.
+How to use:
     - show?userId=100
-  - Destroy
+  - DESTROY
-  Destroy an object from userId of the model Rank
+  - Destroy an object from userId of the model Rank.
 How to use:
     - destroy?userId=100

 ## Dependencies